nathan-barry/nathan.rs/content/posts/about-me.md

 ## Life Philosophy
 ***
 My life philosophy started crystalizing when I was 15 and has remained more or less constant ever since.
-Below is a quick snippet of my thoughts.
+Below is a quick snippet of my thoughts:

 <!-- One of the main things that makes humans special is that we are cognisant that time passes and the concept of a future.
 We acknowledge that we can sacrifice today to make a better tomorrow, not just for you but for all those after. -->